 Fantasy Life is an action role-playing game for the Nintendo 3DS.
 This is game that takes a somewhat different approach to an otherwise standard RPG along with free flowing combat.
 I’d rather not spoil the story for you because it’s a large part of the game, as is the case with most RPGs, but I’ll try and give you what I remember of the starting plot from when I started it up all those hours ago.
 Basically, you start the game, make your character, and then meet up with a suspicious talking butterfly that seems to be in a bit of a spot.
 Through helping her, you end up getting tangled in a larger story that unfolds as you wind up taking requests from the king in order to investigate these mysterious meteorites that are crashing from the sky and causing creatures to become evil.
 What’s going on?
 Just who is this talking butterfly?
 How did you get mixed up in all of this?
 Well, you’ll have to play to find out, at which point you’ll decide what your very first Life will be.

-That more or less covers the basics of each life, and picking different lives will allow you to interact with different NPCs on another level than the simple stranger you would be otherwise.
+That more or less covers the basics of each Life, and picking different Lives will allow you to interact with different NPCs on another level than the simple stranger you would be otherwise.
 As far as the more general gameplay, you go from place to place exploring the world as it slowly becomes more accessible to you through the plot advancement.
 You can kill monsters, gather materials, talk to people, and there are a large variety of quests for you to take on.
 Of course there’s always the main story, but beyond that you can talk to various NPCs with markers above their heads that indicate they have a request for you.
 They may ask for any number of things, be it a simple fetch quest, placing a bounty on some certain enemy, or even making some high level craft.
 All of these have their own rewards, of course.
 You might get some of the game’s currency, dosh.
 I guess it’s called that since gold is a material in the game.
 You might also get some nice materials in return for your services.
-However, you’ll always a bit of experience points.
-You can have 30 active at a time, with the ability to cancel them as you see fit, but you can also decline requests entirely if you please.
-There are tons of things to do that will push you to try out new lives, but maybe you’re not the experimental type and want to just focus on one life.
+However, you’ll always get some experience points.
+You can have thirty requests active at a time, with the ability to cancel them as you see fit, but you can also decline requests entirely if you please.
+There are tons of things to do that will push you to try out new Lives, but maybe you’re not the experimental type and want to just focus on one Life.
 That’s cool.
-There are plenty of life quests as well, which will focus more on doing the things only that life can do.
-After doing enough of these life quests you can turn them in to your life master and, if you have enough points, rank up to the next rank of that life.
-Upping your rank will give you more options for life related tasks, new abilities, a bit of new dialogue with relevant NPCs around the entire game, and even more life quests to work towards.
+There are plenty of Life quests as well, which will focus more on doing the things only that Life can do.
+After doing enough of these Life quests you can turn them in to your Life master and, if you have enough points, rank up to the next rank of that Life.
+Upping your rank will give you more options for Life-related tasks, new abilities, a bit of new dialogue with relevant NPCs around the entire game, and even more Life quests to work towards.
 The rank caps at legendary.

 The one other way you can upgrade is by completing bliss quests.
 These are sometimes connected to the story but also many of them are just other things you may or may not happen to do, such as spending specific amounts of time in the game or hitting certain landmark levels and much more.
 Getting enough bliss points and turning them in can give you some optional bonus unlocks that can help you out a lot in the game or just give you some more fun miscellaneous stuff.
 It’s up to you.
 Oh, and as far as the combat goes, you mostly just do the general hacking and slashing.
 You want to be up close and personal as those stronger fighters and stay at a safe distance as the ranged ones.
 Often times you’ll have to take down large foes to open up some otherwise blocked paths to some goodies.
 There’s a bit more to it once you get to the trickier enemies, but it’s nothing you can’t figure out.
 So whether you’re fighting, gathering, crafting, or a mixture of all of the above, there’s going to be plenty for you to do in Fantasy Life.